IBM-Bluemix-Docs/ComposeForMongoDB/reference-connections.md

 Almost all MongoDB drivers handle multiple connection points but failover at the client side is the responsibility of the application designer.
 Unless you are working with a driver that completely handles failover errors, you should:
 * Work with a driver that accepts multiple endpoints in its connection configuration.
-* Ensure your applications calls to read or write to the database react to errors appropriately.
+* Ensure your applications' calls to read or write to the database react to errors appropriately.
 Options include:
   + Logging the error and reconnecting.
   + Reconnecting and retrying the operation that caused the error.
   + Queuing the failed operation and scheduling reconnection.

 ## Encryption in Transit

 All {{site.data.keyword.composeForMongoDB}} HAProxy portals are TLS/SSL-enabled, and support TLS version 1.2.
-The certificates for the service are self-signed certificates.
-You might need to save a local copy of the certificate for your service and provide its location to your applications driver to make a secure connection.
+All deployments are issued [Let's Encrypt certificates](./connecting-certificates.html), which are part of most environment's certificate stores.
+Some older deployments have self-signed certificates.
+For these deployments you may need a local copy of the certificate for your service and to provide its location to your applications driver to make a secure connection.

 ## Connection Limits